Search

 Auto-enrolling employees in retirement plans

-Employers will need to automatically enroll eligible employees in newly established 401(k) or 403(b) plans beginning in 2025, starting with a minimum pretax contribution equal to 3% of their wages.
+A new provision in 2025, employers will need to automatically enroll eligible employees in newly established 401(k) or 403(b) plans, starting with a minimum pretax contribution equal to 3% of their wages.
 Contributions will increase by 1% each year until the employee contributes at least 10%, but not exceeding 15%, of their earnings.
 Employees can opt out of contributing as well as the scheduled increases.

 The automatic enrollment provision does not apply to companies that are less than three years old and businesses with 10 or fewer employees.